Multi Component Dark Matter in a Minimal Model: Direct Detection Cross Section

 \subsection{Numerical Results for Direct Detection}

-In this subsection we discuss our numerical results for the elastic cross section of the three DM components.
+We now present the numerical results for the direct detection cross sections of the three dark matter components.
 The range of the parameters we apply in our scan is the same as before.
-We recall, as expected, that over the entire scalar mass range, $\sigma^{p}_{\text{scalar}} \gg \sigma^{p}_{\text{fermion}}$.
+As expected, over the entire scalar mass range, $\sigma^{p}_{\text{scalar}} \gg \sigma^{p}_{\text{fermion}}$.
 This is because the cross section for fermions is loop suppressed.
-The direct detection cross section of each DM component has to be rescaled by its fraction relic density as $\xi_{i} \times \sigma^{p}_{i}$, and then confront it against the upper bounds from direct detection experiments, EXNON1T \cite{XENON:2018voc} and EXNONnT \cite{XENON:2023cxc}.
+The direct detection cross section of each component must be rescaled by its relic density fraction, $\xi_{i} \times \sigma^{p}_{i}$, and then confront it against the upper bounds from direct detection experiments, XENON1T \cite{XENON:2018voc} and XENONnT \cite{XENON:2023cxc}.
 Our results for the DD cross section of each DM component are presented in Fig.~\ref{DD_results}.
 Moreover, the expectation based on the results obtained from the singlet scalar model is that the entire range of the scalar mass might be excluded by the current DD experiments.
-However, this is not the case when there is another DM components alongside the scalar DM.
-In our scenario, there are two singlet fermions which assist the singlet scalar DM by carrying a large portion of the entire relic density, leaving out a small fraction for the scalar DM.
-This is why $\xi_{\text{scalar}} \times \sigma_{\text{scalar}}$ becomes reasonably small for $m_\phi$ larger than the Higgs mass, pushing the cross section below the bound from EXNONnT, yet above the neutrino floor \cite{Billard:2021uyg}.
-This viable mass range for the scalar DM being at reach by future DD experiments resides at $\sim 125-400$ GeV.
-Since regions with $m_\phi < m_h/2$ is already excluded by XENON1T bound, we have not placed the constraint from the invisible Higgs decay.
+However, this conclusion no longer holds in the presence of additional dark matter components.
+In our scenario, the two singlet fermions can account for a substantial fraction of the total relic abundance, thereby reducing the relic density fraction associated with the scalar component.
+Consequently, $\xi_{\text{scalar}} \times \sigma^p_{\text{scalar}}$ becomes reasonably small for $m_\phi$ larger than the Higgs mass, pushing the cross section below the bound from XENONnT, yet above the neutrino floor \cite{Billard:2021uyg}.
+Therefore, a viable scalar dark matter with mass range of approximately $125-400$ GeV remains below the current XENONnT limits while lying above the neutrino floor, making it potentially accessible to future direct detection experiments.
+Since the region $m_\phi < m_h/2$ is already excluded by XENON1T constraints, we do not place additional bounds from invisible Higgs decay.